ic-labs/django-icekit/docs/contributing/testing.rst

 The slowest part of running tests from scratch is usually the "Rendering Model States..." stage of migrations.
 This can be speeded up by loading a pre- migrated database dump.
-ICEkit's ``runtests.sh`` automatically uses a file called ``test_initial_data.sql``.
+GLAMkit's ``runtests.sh`` automatically uses a file called ``test_initial_data.sql``.

 To create a data dump called ``test_initial_data.sql`` with migrations